lenseswaenen/lenseswaenen.github.io/_posts/2021-12-31-linearly_dependent_constraints.md

 A more geometric interpretation of degeneracy is 3 lines in 2D intersecting at a single point.
 This can be generalized to $n$ hyperplanes in $n-1$D intersecting at a single point, or even to $n$ hyperplanes in $m$ dimensions intersecting with a dimensionality of $n - m - 1$ or higher (where a point is a non-empty 0D set).

-One might argue that linear dependency is perhaps a trivial matter in 2D, as in general (and also in the example) some of the problematic constraints will be redundant: The feasible set would not change (/grow) if we omit that constraint.
+One might argue that linear dependency is perhaps a trivial matter in 2D, as in general (and also in the example) some of the problematic constraints will be redundant: The feasible set would not change (/grow) if we omit the right constraint.
 (Redundant constraints is a topic on the backlog for future blog posts.)
 If one removes all redundant constraints in 2D no linear dependency issues will remain.
 This is not true in 3D or higher, as the following example illustrates.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Platonic_Solids_Transparent.svg/1024px-Platonic_Solids_Transparent.svg.png" width="300" height="300" />